 Do you already have furniture that you want to move into your new apartment?
 You might even get into the apartment and see the places you want to put the furniture and think that you’re home free.

-That’s not always the case because it might be difficult to get the furniture up to your unit.
+That’s not always the case because it might be challenging to get the furniture up to your unit.

 Tilt and pivot!